Baidoo89/my-inventory-saas/my-inventory-saas/README.md

-# StockFlow - SME Inventory & POS System
+# SmartStock - SME Inventory & POS System

 **Final Year Project**
 **Student Name:** [Your Name]
 **Supervisor:** [Supervisor Name]

 ## ??
 Project Overview
-StockFlow is a cloud-based Inventory Management and Point of Sale (POS) system designed for Small and Medium Enterprises (SMEs).
+SmartStock is a cloud-based Inventory Management and Point of Sale (POS) system designed for Small and Medium Enterprises (SMEs).
 It solves the problem of manual stock keeping by providing a digital, real-time solution for tracking products, recording sales, and managing business performance.

 ## ?
 Key Features
 *   **Dashboard Analytics**: Real-time overview of sales, revenue, and low stock alerts.